 The safest and best treatment: Giving your chicken ACV and olive oil in the crop will help tremendously.
 ACV has anti-fungal properties, and therefore can help tone down that yeastiness in the crop.
 You can add oil to your chickens crop and massage her crop, holding her upside down, to help expel anything that may be lodged or compacted.

-Bumble foot is another very common issue on the homestead.
+Bumble foot is another one of the very common chicken illnesses on the homestead.
 This happens when your chicken has stepped on something, such as a thorn or has gotten a cut on their foot.
-The thorn or cut then becomes infected, causing a sore type lesion to pop up on the botton of their foot or in between toes.
+The thorn or cut then becomes infected, causing a sore type lesion to pop up on the bottom of their foot or in between toes.
 It can affect their walking, and if left long enough, the infection can spread to their entire body.

 The safest and best treatment: You can pick the scab off of the bottom of the foot and expel any infection that way, and also release the core of the issue (if it’s something lodged inside the foot).
 Or you can wrap the foot with a bandage soaked in tea tree and oregano essential oils.
 This has proven to be extremely successful for us, as the tea tree oil is antiseptic, and the oregano oil is a natural fighter of infection.
 You’ll need to do this, daily (direct skin contact with a swab soak in the oil under the bandage) for at least a week or until symptoms begin to subside.
 This also allows your chicken to walk better with the bandage and extra padding so that it can heal quicker.